-Front cover for factsheet - When your child's cancer comes back or does not respond to initial treatment
+Front cover for booklet When your child's cancer comes back or doesn't respond to initial treatment

 When your child's cancer comes back or does not respond to initial treatment